jaswindersingh2/SPOT-RNA2/README.md

 | 6. | `source ./venv/bin/activate` | `conda activate venv` |
 | 7. | `pip install -r requirements.txt && deactivate` | `while read p; do conda install --yes $p; done < requirements.txt && conda deactivate` |

-If Infernal tool is already installed in the system, please add path to the folder contains binary files in line no. 12 of `run_spotrna2.sh` file.
-In case, Infernal tool is not installed in the system, please use the follwing command to download.
-In case of any problem regarding Infernal download, please refer to [Infernal webpage](http://eddylab.org/infernal/) as following commands only tested on Ubuntu 18.04, 64 bit system.
+If the Infernal tool is already installed in the system, please add a path to the folder contains binary files in line no. 12 of the `run_spotrna2.sh` file.
+In case, the Infernal tool is not installed in the system, please use the following command to download.
+In case of any problem regarding Infernal download, please refer to the [Infernal webpage](http://eddylab.org/infernal/) as the following commands only tested on Ubuntu 18.04, 64-bit system.

 8. `wget 'eddylab.org/infernal/infernal-1.1.3-linux-intel-gcc.tar.gz' && tar -xvzf infernal-*.tar.gz && rm infernal-*.tar.gz`

-If BLASTN tool is already installed in the system, please add path to the folder contains binary files in line no. 10 of `run_spotrna2.sh` file.
-In case, BLASTN tool is not installed in the system, please use the follwing command to download.
-In case of any problem regarding BLASTN download, please refer to [BLASTN webpage](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlasstDocs&DOC_TYPE=Download) as following commands only tested on Ubuntu 18.04, 64 bit system.
+If the BLASTN tool is already installed in the system, please add a path to the folder contains binary files in line no. 10 of the `run_spotrna2.sh` file.
+In case, the BLASTN tool is not installed in the system, please use the following command to download.
+In case of any problem regarding BLASTN download, please refer to the [BLASTN webpage](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlasstDocs&DOC_TYPE=Download) as the following commands only tested on Ubuntu 18.04, 64-bit system.

 9. `wget 'ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ncbi-blast-*+-x64-linux.tar.gz' && tar -xvzf ncbi-blast-*+-x64-linux.tar.gz && rm ncbi-blast-*+-x64-linux.tar.gz`

-To install **SPOT-RNA** predictor to obtain consensus secondary structure for the MSA-1 from BLASTN, the following three command can be used.<br />
+To install the **SPOT-RNA** predictor to obtain a consensus secondary structure for the MSA-1 from BLASTN, the following three commands can be used.<br />

 10. `git clone https://github.com/jaswindersingh2/SPOT-RNA.git && cd SPOT-RNA`
 11. `wget 'https://www.dropbox.com/s/dsrcf460nbjqpxa/SPOT-RNA-models.tar.gz' || wget -O SPOT-RNA-models.tar.gz 'https://app.nihaocloud.com/f/fbf3315a91d542c0bdc2/?dl=1'`